plpreokhijpS/bestjfsrAaetjrfsk/README.md

             NameMon = "Ship Deckhand"
             CFrameQ = CFrame.new(1040.2927246094, 125.08293151855, 32911.0390625)
             CFrameMon = CFrame.new(921.12365722656, 125.9839553833, 33088.328125)
-			if _G.Auto_Farm and (CFrameMon.Position - game.Players.LocalPlayer.Character.HumanoidRootPart.Position).Magnitude > 20000 then
+			if Auto_Farm and (CFrameMon.Position - game.Players.LocalPlayer.Character.HumanoidRootPart.Position).Magnitude > 20000 then
 				game:GetService("ReplicatedStorage").Remotes.CommF_:InvokeServer("requestEntrance",Vector3.new(923.21252441406, 126.9760055542, 32852.83203125))
 			end
         elseif Lv == 1275 or Lv <= 1299 or SelectMonster == "Ship Engineer [Lv.
 1275]" then -- Ship Engineer